kumar-harin/self-driving-car/README.md

 NOTE: BASIC KNOWLEDGE OF PYTHON AND MACHINE LEARNING IS REQUIRED.

 first off, download python version 3.5.2 from official website https://www.python.org/downloads/release/python-352/ using this link.
-Download the executable installer for your OS.
+Download the executable installer for your OS and install it.

 then open the terminal and execute the followning commands(hit "ENTER" to execute):